 Established in memory of Jeffrey Fuerst, undergraduate student in forestry, by his father, Frank Fuerst, his family, and friends

-Establish by Elizabeth A. Ingalls ’77, who was one of the first female hires by the Tennessee Division of Forestry.
+Established by Elizabeth A. Ingalls ’77, who was one of the first females hired by the Tennessee Division of Forestry.
 After working to track fire statistics and educate groups about fire prevention, she earned her MBA and pursued a career in business.
 Ingalls feels her life was shaped by Virginia Tech, and she would like to provide future students with the same opportunities from which she benefitted.

-George B. and Mary Emma Ragsdale ScholarshipAmount: Approximately $2,600
+George B. and Mary Emma Ragsdale Endowed ScholarshipAmount: Approximately $2,600

 Established by family and friends to honor K.S.
 Rolston, a dedicated forester, past president of the American Pulpwood Association, and friend to the college.

 Established by Jeffrey Rudd ’83, who believes that the scientific and policy analysis of water resources, quality, and conservation are essential for the development of sustainability plans in both the public and private sectors.
-This award will assist students financially and recognize their outstanding qualifications to solve water’s economic, environmental, and social challenges.
+This award, which was named in honor of Professor George M. Simmons, will assist students financially and recognize their outstanding qualifications to solve water’s economic, environmental, and social challenges.

 Established by Professor Emeritus David William Smith, family, and friends in honor of his mother and father.

 Established by Miles Merwin in memory of his friend, J. Russell Smith.